sabya-in/compiler-construction/README.md

 The Void function declaration uses the same base class or Node as int, but the difference is that we create a different function type.

-We can obtain a different void function type in same way as integer by using the LLVM api to get Void type (see: https://llvm.org/doxygen/classllvm_1_1Type.html#a6e20e76960d952de088354cbcd14c3ab)
+We can obtain a different void function type in same way as integer by using the LLVM api to get Void type (see: https://llvm.org/doxygen/classllvm_1_1Type.html#a6e20e76960d952de088354cbcd14c3ab , and also the course notes).

 The format of my custom void implementaion in my compiler is :